Firm Secures Important Decision Rejecting Innovator Liability In Case Against Pharmaceutical Company

-Firm Authors Amicus Brief on Behalf of 140 Religious Leaders, Institutions, and Membership Organizations in Support of Immigration Activist
+Firm Authors Amicus Brief on Behalf of 119 Religious Organizations in Support of DACA Plaintiffs

 The New York Times Features Articles by Craig Newman on Updated S.E.C.
 Cybersecurity Guidance and U.S. v.
 Microsoft